 - Vogues Proskauer (VP) test– Negative

 - TSI Agar Test– Alkali/Acid (R/Y) or Acid /Acid (Y/Y) without gas and H2S.

 - Serological Reactions:

-- Pick up the colonies resembling V. cholerae and perform a slide agglutination test using polyvalent and serotype specific antisera for V. cholerae O1, if negative perform agglutination test with O139 antiserum.
+Pick up the colonies resembling V. cholerae and perform a slide agglutination test using polyvalent and serotype-specific antisera for V. cholerae O1; if negative, perform an agglutination test with O139 antiserum.

-- Add a drop of polyvalent O1 antisera to one of the suspension and tilt the slide to and fro.
+- Add a drop of polyvalent O1 antisera to one of the suspensions and tilt the slide to and fro.
 Observe for agglutination within a minute.

-- If none of the above shows positive reaction, perform agglutination test with O139 antiserum.
+- If none of the above shows a positive reaction, perform an agglutination test with O139 antiserum.

 - V. cholerae O1 can be further differentiated into two biotypes by the following tests.